rhys-vdw/unity-destringer/README.md

 ### Tools > Destringer > Attach animator wrappers

-This will attach generated scripts to any selected GameObject's with animators, creating and updating as necessary.
+This will attach generated scripts to any selected GameObjects with animators, creating and updating as necessary.

 ## Example